California in the American Civil War: From statehood to the Civil War

 When California was admitted as a state under the Compromise of 1850, Californians had already decided it was to be a free state—the constitutional convention of 1849 unanimously abolished slavery.
 As a result, Southerners in Congress voted against admission in 1850 while Northerners pushed it through, pointing to its population of 93,000 and its vast wealth in gold.
 Northern California, which was dominated by mining, shipping, and commercial elites of San Francisco, favored becoming a state.

 In the 1856 presidential election, California gave its electoral votes to the winner, James Buchanan.

 Southern California's attempts at secession from California

-Following California's admission to the Union, Californios (dissatisfied with inequitable taxes and land laws) and pro-slavery Southerners in lightly populated, rural Southern California attempted three times in the 1850s to achieve a separate statehood or territorial status from Northern California.
+Following California's admission to the Union, Spanish-speaking Californios dissatisfied with inequitable taxes and land laws in lightly populated Southern California attempted three times in the 1850s to achieve a separate statehood or territorial status from Northern California.
 The last attempt, the Pico Act of 1859, was passed by the California State Legislature, signed by the State governor John B. Weller, approved overwhelmingly by voters in the proposed Territory of Colorado and sent to Washington, D.C., with a strong advocate in Senator Milton Latham.
 However the secession crisis following the election of Lincoln in 1860 led to the proposal never coming to a vote.